 To help you better understand ISP bandwidth throttling, here are answers to some of the most commonly asked questions about the topic:

-Can My (ISP)Internet Service Provider See What I am Doing?
+Can My ISP see What I am Doing?

 Your ISP can’t see everything that you do online, but it’s quite close.
 Since they assign your IP address and know what IP addresses you are communicating with, they can see what websites and services you are using.
 Furthermore, they can also read any unencrypted data that you send over the internet, but whether or not they do that is open for debate.